-The decrease in our income before income taxes was due to lower sales noted above, as well as cost pressures associated with significant manufacturing inefficiencies resulting from the consolidation of our mattress production facilities.
-Partially offsetting those inefficiencies were lower SG&A expenses due primarily to lower incentive compensation expense reflecting weaker financial results in relation to pre-established financial targets.
+The decrease in our income before income taxes was primarily affected by the market and industry conditions noted above and cost pressures associated from the significant manufacturing inefficiencies resulting from the consolidation of our mattress production facilities.
+Partially offsetting the significant manufacturing inefficiencies we experienced were lower SG&A expenses due primarily to lower incentive compensation expense reflecting weaker financial results in relation to pre-established financial targets.